ucsc/site-slugstrong/index.md

 **Banana Slugs—we can't wait for you to be back on campus.
 UC Santa Cruz is carefully beginning to resume some on-campus research and in the coming months plans to increase other operations.**

 COVID-19 requires us to rethink how we teach, research, and work.
 There are new policies, guidelines, and protocols that we must all follow to reduce the virus's spread.
+The campus's [information dashboard](https://recovery.ucsc.edu/reporting-covid/covid-tracking/) provides an regularly updated status on COVID-19 at UCSC.

 This site is meant to provide everyone in our campus community with crucial information as we work toward resuming more and more in-person research, teaching, and work.